Clients

 Compliance

-The compliance number on the Overview tab is calculated from the client’s recent logs measured against their assigned macros, over a rolling 30-day window.
+The compliance number on the Overview tab is calculated from the client’s recent logs over a rolling 30-day window.
+It combines nutrition adherence with weight, steps, and cardio logging.

 For new clients, the window shrinks automatically — a client who joined three days ago is scored over those three days, not penalized as if they missed 27.
 The system uses the longer of “days since joining” or the full 30 once they’re past the first month.

-Compliance is overall — it factors in macro logging consistency.
+For macro-based nutrition, the nutrition portion scores recent macro logs against the client’s active targets.
+For meal-plan nutrition, meal completions drive the nutrition portion instead.
 If a client has no recent logs at all, their compliance reads 0% and they bucket as “needs attention.”

 Adjustments